stanleychg/Sublime_Double-Click_Bracket/README.md

 References
 ----------
 http://www.sublimetext.com/forum/viewtopic.php?f=4&t=11670
 - Thanks to the following link for the code.
-Made minor adjustments to create unique macro that would not override existing macro of double-clicking to expand selection to word.
+Made minor adjustments to create unique macro that would not override existing macro of double-clicking to drag select a word.